tigerabrodi/Raveny/README.md

 After cloning the project, you need to run `npm install`.

-This project uses three environment variables, one for URL and one for the API key that I am using to retrieve the recipes information.
+This project uses three environment variables, one for URL, one for the API id and key :sparkling_heart:.
 <br>
 Create a `.env.development.local` file in the root folder.
 It should have two environment variables: